TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/PhpFileFormatting/TheChangelogFile/Index.rst

 The ChangeLog file
 ^^^^^^^^^^^^^^^^^^

-The TYPO3 core comes with a ChangeLogfile where all changes are recorded.
-This used to be maintained manually, but will be generated automatically since the move to the Git version-control system of March 1, 2011.
+The TYPO3 core comes with a :code:`ChangeLog` file in which all changes are recorded.
+This used to be maintained manually in the past and is generated automatically since the move to the :code:`Git` version-control system of March 1, 2011.